paigecm/2018-11-29-data-carpentry-excel/index.md

   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

+<div id="spreadsheets"> {% comment %} Start of 'Spreadsheets' section {% endcomment %}
+  <h3>Spreadsheets</h3>
+  <p> To interact with spreadsheets, we can use LibreOffice, Microsoft Excel, Gnumeric, or other programs.
+Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.</p>

+<p>For this lesson, if you don’t have a spreadsheet program already, you can use LibreOffice.
+It’s a free, open source spreadsheet program.</p>

+<p>macOS users who use Apple’s Numbers application should note that it does not contain some of the features (particularly data validation) that we will be using.
+Please use LibreOffice or Microsoft Excel instead.</p>

 <div id="openrefine"> {% comment %} Start of 'OpenRefine' section. {% endcomment %}
   <h3>OpenRefine</h3>